emanuelosva/newsfeed/backend/README.md

 // Schema

 {
-  name: str, // The name of the new
+  title: str, // The name of the new
-  abstract: str // Summary of new
+  summary: str // Summary of new
-  url_image: str // The url to news portrait
+  link_image: str // The url to news portrait
-  url: str, // The url to site
+  link_article: str, // The url to site
 }
 ```